 Other funding sources continue to develop, evolve and/or focus their attention on our region.
 Our organization looks to cultivate relationships with these funds to help facilitate potential deal flow for them.
-Recent new relationships include partners like Great North Labs and Venn Foundation.
+Recent new relationships include partners like M25 and Venn Foundation.
 In addition, North Dakota State University is in the midst of creating a fund (Pathway Ventures) much like the above-mentioned DVG.
 Launch Minnesota also has a nice directory of Minnesota investors.